UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCB/RationalAppScan/index.md

 Available Steps
 ---------------

 Scan / Upload Scan a project and upload the results.
 This step can generate .paf and .ppf files.
-Scan results are loaded into IBM UrbanCode Build as a source analytics report on the build life.
+Scan results are loaded into IBM DevOps Build as a source analytics report on the build life.

 Run Script Run an IBM Security AppScan Source script with the AppScanSrcCli command.

-Report Results Upload scan report results to IBM UrbanCode Build.
+Report Results Upload scan report results to IBM DevOps Build.